 We've scoured the startup scene to find out which budding businesses have made big waves in 2022 — and whose growth is showing no signs of slowing down.
-From state-of-the-art clean energy solutions to breakthrough podcasting platforms, here are six tech startups you should be keeping an eye on in 2023, and beyond.
+From state-of-the-art clean energy solutions to breakthrough podcasting platforms, here are six new tech startups you should be keeping an eye on in 2023, and beyond.

 Taking a proactive approach to dealing with the climate crisis, Reverion is a Munich-based startup that's gaining momentum at a rapid speed.
 As the clean energy market rises exponentially, Rerverion aims to solve some major challenges plaguing the sector by rethinking the way biogas is extracted.